How to perform Upward Salute with Interlocked Fingers

-As you stand in Tadasana, your feet hip-width apart, extend your arms forward, and interlock your fingers.
-Press your palms outward and draw your elbows in.
+As you stand in Tadasana, your feet hip-width apart, extend your arms forwards and interlock your fingers.
+Rotate your palms outward and draw your elbows in.
 This action starts to activate the muscles in your arms.
-As you inhale, you raise your arms up, focusing on keeping your shoulders drawing downward.
-Make sure you don’t tip backwards, keep an eye on your Tadasana line.
+As you inhale, raise your arms up, focusing on keeping your shoulders drawing downward.
+It can also be done from a seated position (think of Parvatasana in Virasana).
+Whichever way you do it, though, make sure you don’t tip backwards: keep an eye on your Tadasana line

-Practicing this motion helps the practitioner identify any unusual stiffness in the joints or muscles and can help point to imbalances in the shoulder and upper body area.
+Practising this pose helps the practitioner identify any unusual stiffness in the joints or muscles and can help point to imbalances in the shoulder and upper body area.

 When to use Urdhva Baddanguliyasana?

 Urdhva Baddanguliyasana can be incorporated into many different kinds of sequences, from the calming and restorative to the invigorating and dynamic.
 It can be used both as a warm-up and as part of a sun salutation routine.